DIY LEGO Book Nook

 A close up photo of some LEGOs.

 Speaking of taking things apart: you're probably going to break your book nook.
 When working on mine, I decided to make the windows on the bottom story of buildings overhang the street.
 This meant that, by the end, a whole lot of LEGO were being held stable by a one-dot row of LEGO.
-Having such a narrow base led to some instability, which often led to me breaking my storefronts.
+Having such a narrow base led to some instability, which often led to breaking my storefronts.

 If you break your nook a few times, just remember to breathe, and maybe take a break for a bit.
-When you come back, you might realize there's actually a better way to do whatever it is you're trying.
+When you come back, you might realize there's a better way to do whatever it is you're trying.
 And if you're getting frustrated by having to undo and redo one section several times, that might be a sign that you should try something different!

 Image